TomyCesaille/poto-siril/README.md

 ### Pre-processing pipeline

 Usually, the pre-processing is a multi-step journey.
-The most usual case is to pre-process lights, eliminates bad ones in Siril directely, and go back to Poto-Siril to batch-run the stacking.
+The most usual case is to pre-process lights, eliminate bad ones in Siril directly, and go back to Poto-Siril to batch-run the stacking.

 You can chain multiple scripts to achieve the desired result.
 See [src/process/mono_processing_process/README.md](src/process/mono_processing_process/README.md) for a full example of a pre-processing pipeline.